-- Hospitality is extended to students from Catholic University of the Vendée, our partner institution in France, as well as to students from Botswana, Brazil, China, Colombia, Ecuador, Kenya, Nepal, Netherlands, Peru, South Korea, United Kingdom, and Vietnam.
+- Hospitality is extended to students from Catholic University of the Vendée, our partner institution in France, as well as to students from a variety of countries.

 - Loras has an historical connection to Hope House, Dubuque’s Catholic Worker House of Hospitality.
 This ongoing connection enables students to interact and learn from guests and staff volunteers while preparing evening suppers, and engage in intentional reflection upon human dignity and hospitality in the Catholic personalist tradition.

-- As a residential campus, Loras offers ample classroom opportunities to learn, and also cultivates a campus culture where more spontaneous, informal conversations occur in residence halls, the Alumni Campus Center, Athletic & Wellness Center, and in the Library where fair trade coffee (courtesy of the Fr.
+- As a Residential Campus, Loras offers ample classroom opportunities to learn, and also cultivates a campus culture where more spontaneous, informal conversations occur in residence halls, the Alumni Campus Center, Lillis Athletic & Wellness Center, and in the Library where fair trade coffee (courtesy of the Fr.
 Ray Herman Peace and Justice Center) and conversation flows every Thursday morning.

-- Loras connects ethics and responsibility with the Dubuque and surrounding communities through the annual Business Analytics Symposium and the Center for Business Analytics.
+- Loras connects Ethics and Responsibility with the Dubuque and surrounding communities through various events and initiatives.